ekatzenstein/create-react-app-fullstack/README.md

 ## Getting Started
 <br/>
-This is designed for groud up full-stack development.
+This is designed for ground up full-stack development.
 Start by creating your database with PostgreSQL (you can do this after running 'fullstack' as well):<br/>

 ```
 create db <my-app>